PhenoApps/Field-Book/docs/source/fields.rst

 Overview
 --------

-Experiments are represented in Field Book via *fields*.
+Experiments are represented in Field Book as *fields*.
 Fields are either imported from a file, from a BrAPI-enabled database, or created from scratch.
 Each field has a unique name, import, modification, and export dates, and a set of *entries* which represent the experimental units on which data will be collected (e.g. plots or individual plants).

 Each *entry* within a field must have the following: